March 14, 2022 / 0 min read - Last updated: February 28, 2023

 CARM is a change to how the CBSA manages commercial goods being imported into Canada, including the collection of duties and taxes.
 Canada is moving from a manual system to a more automated one through the CARM Client Portal (CCP).
 With the portal, importers have access to CBSA 24/7.
 This access will provide visibility and control over the data associated with the import, as well as the processes occurring after the entry.
-In short, CARM is a system that streamlines the import process by allowing importers to upload and track information about an import (duties and taxes assessed, HS code used for clearance, etc.) rather than everything being done manually at the border.
+In short, CARM is a system that streamlines the import process by allowing importers to upload and track information about an import rather than everything being done manually at the border.

 Before throwing the term “importer” around in this blog, let’s define it.
 An importer is one who brings in goods from foreign countries and is responsible for the payment of duties and taxes.
-Canadian resident and non-resident businesses who import commercial goods into Canada as the importer of record are ultimately responsible for the payment of any duties and taxes.
-Here are categories of importers defined by Canada:
+Canadian resident and non-resident businesses who import commercial goods into Canada as the importer of record are ultimately responsible for the payment.
+Here are the categories of importers defined by Canada:

 Now that you have a basic understanding of what CARM is and who is considered an importer, let’s discuss the why behind CARM.